-An important feature of Direct Instruction (DI) is celebrating success–the success of students, teachers, and entire schools.
-For many years there has been a tradition of recognizing individual and group achievements at the annual National Direct Instruction Conference in Eugene, Oregon.
-The National Institute for Direct Instruction (NIFDI) will continue this tradition at the 49th National DI Conference through the Excellence in Education Awards this summer!
-An awards ceremony will take place at the National DI Conference in Eugene, and the recipients of the following awards will be announced:
+An important feature of Direct Instruction (DI) is to celebrate success–the success of students, teachers, and entire schools.
+For many years, there has been a tradition of recognizing individual and group achievements at the annual National Direct Instruction Conference in Eugene, Oregon.
+The National Institute for Direct Instruction (NIFDI) will continue this tradition at the 50th National DI Conference through the Excellence in Education Awards this summer!
+An awards ceremony will take place at the National DI Conference in Eugene, and the recipients of the following awards will be recognized:

 - Siegfried Engelmann Excellence in Education Award – This award is named after Siegfried “Zig” Engelmann, co-creator of Direct Instruction, senior author of the DI programs, and founder of NIFDI.
 The recipient of this award can be anyone – a teacher, paraprofessional, administrator, college professor, etc. – who has provided a significant contribution to the field of education and/or student achievement.